bishopandco/dmvc/examples/todo/README.md

 An `.env` file is provided that configures the table name and points the AWS SDK at the local DynamoDB endpoint exposed by `docker-compose`.

+The helper scripts will automatically create the required table and indexes if they do not already exist.

 ## CRUD helpers

 With DynamoDB running you can exercise the model directly from the command line: